RyanFleck/Projects/js/README.md

 ## JQuery
 ### OWL Carousel

+## NodeJS and MongoDB

+After installing MongoDB and loading <http://media.mongodb.org/zips.json> into the database, (or another from <https://github.com/ozlerhakan/mongodb-json-files>,)

 ## Babel
 Babel, an ES6 to ES5 compiler (termed *transpiler* by some,) is a tool for ensuring modern JavaScript code does not confuse older browsers by converting modern (Post-2015) JavaScript to a backwards-compatible version.